btfranklin/CleverBird/README.md

 `CleverBird` is focused narrowly on chat-based interactions, and making them awesome.

+Please note that `CleverBird` is an *unofficial* package, not provided by OpenAI itself.

 ## Features

 - Asynchronous API calls with Swift's async/await syntax